ericnewton/many-lives/README.md

-I did not have the time or inclination to put effort into writing parallel version, though I did spend time doing so for Clojure, Scala, Java and Haskell.
+I did not have the time or inclination to put effort into writing parallel version, though I did spend time doing so for Clojure, Scala, Java, Haskell and Janet.

-After writing several other implementations, like the one in C and Jig, I've found performance to be sensitive to reallocation, so tweaking `reserve` sizes finally improved performance to the level you'd expect from C++.
+After writing several other implementations, like the one in C and Zig, I've found performance to be sensitive to reallocation, so tweaking `reserve` sizes finally improved performance to the level you'd expect from C++.